Guest lineups for the Sunday news shows

 WASHINGTON (AP) — Guest lineups for the Sunday news shows:

-NBC’s “Meet the Press” — Polis; Gov. Mike DeWine, R-Ohio; Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota.
+NBC’s “Meet the Press” — Polis; Rep. James Clyburn, D-S.C.; Dr. Francis Collins, director of the National Institutes of Health; Gov. Mike DeWine, R-Ohio; Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota.

-CBS’ “Face the Nation” — Gov. Larry Hogan, R-Md.; Mayor Keisha Lance Bottoms of Atlanta; Dr. Michael Drake, incoming president of the University of California.
+CBS’ “Face the Nation” — Colin Powell, former secretary of state and chairman of the Joint Chiefs of Staff; Atlanta Mayor Keisha Lance Bottoms; Dr. Richard Besser, former acting director of the Centers for Disease Control and Prevention; Dr. Scott Gottlieb, former commissioner of the Food and Drug Administration; and Michael Drake, incoming president of the University of California System.

-CNN’s “State of the Union” — Mayor Eric Garcetti of Los Angeles; Gov. Tate Reeves, R-Miss.; Rep. Ayanna Pressley, D-Mass.
+CNN’s “State of the Union” — Clyburn; Mayors Eric Garcetti of Los Angeles and Ted Wheeler of Portland, Oregon; Gov. Tate Reeves, R-Miss.; Rep. Ayanna Pressley, D-Mass.

 “Fox News Sunday” — President Donald Trump.